rednafi/digressions/_posts/python/2020-04-21-python-concurrent-futures.md

         print(f"The result of {arg} is {res}")
 ```

 Notice how the map function takes the entire iterable at once.
-It spits out the results immdiately rather than lazily and in the same order they were scheduled.
-If any unhandled exception occurs during the operation, it will also be raised immediately and the execution won't go any further.
+It spits out the results immediately rather than lazily and in the same order they're scheduled.
+If any unhandled exception occurs during the operation, it'll also be raised immediately and the execution won't go any further.

 In Python 3.5+, `executor.map()` receives an optional argument: `chunksize`.
 While using `ProcessPoolExecutor`, for very long iterables, using a large value for chunksize can significantly improve performance compared to the default size of 1.
 With `ThreadPoolExecutor`, chunksize has no effect.

 ## A Few Real World Examples

-Before proceeding with the examples, let's write a small [decorator](https://www.python.org/dev/peps/pep-0318/) that will be helpful to measure and compare the execution time between concurrent and sequential code.
+Before proceeding with the examples, let's write a small [decorator](https://www.python.org/dev/peps/pep-0318/) that'll be helpful to measure and compare the execution time between concurrent and sequential code.

 ```python